aridiosilva/TDD/README.md

 Not everything must be mocked.
 Sometimes it's better to do an INTEGRATION TEST as mocking that method/feature would be just working for little actual benefit.

+## When isn’t mocking appropriate?

+Mocks work best when the code being tested isn’t tightly coupled; decoupled code tends to result from Test Driven Development (TDD), which no doubt partially explains why mocking is encouraged in the TDD community.
+For tightly coupled code (as is often present in legacy code), it might be the case that two or more classes form one unit, which can still be tested with a unit test.
+If not, think about whether the paired class has a lot of its own logic and whether it matters to test it separately.
+If not, don’t write a mock for it.

+Similarly, don’t mock value objects; there’s simply no reason to because they don’t have their own logic.
+Also avoid mocking concrete classes, because these trap you in a certain implementation of the class you’re mocking.

+In some cases, different types of “test doubles” similar to mocks are more appropriate instead.
+For a more detailed discussion about the differences between and applications for mocks, stubs, fakes, dummies, and other test doubles, check out Martin Fowler’s classic article on the topic.

 ### When To Use Mock Objects?

  In his 'Ode To Code' K Scott Allen offers rational for the use of mock objects when unit testing and discusses his thoughts on the use of mock object frameworks.
 Allen begins with a sharp argument to what's likely the most common misconception about mocks: